SANSA-Stack/SANSA-Stack/sansa-ml/README.md

 * Option 2:
   * similarityJoin calculates for two DataFrames of feature vectors all pairs of similarity.
 This DataFrame the is limited by a minimal threshold.

-Currently we provide these similarity estimation models:
+Currently, we provide these similarity estimation models:
 * Batet
 * Braun-Blanquet
 * Dice